Precious Star Gabourey Sidibe Is Engaged — & Her Ring Is Gorgeous

 Advertisement

-The head of strategic partnerships in music at Cameo popped the question with an elegant ring featuring a round center diamond on a delicate white gold, pavé band.
+The head of strategic partnerships in music at Cameo popped the question with an elegant ring featuring a round centre diamond on a delicate white gold, pavé band.
 According to Brilliant Earth’s SVP of Merchandising and Retail Expansion, Kathryn Money, it appears to be a 1.5-to-2-carat diamond.
-“Depending on the quality and specific characteristics of the center stone, we estimate the cost of the engagement ring between approximately $15,000 to $40,000.”
+“Depending on the quality and specific characteristics of the centre stone, we estimate the cost of the engagement ring between approximately $15,000 to $40,000.”
+Approximately £11,000 to £30,000.